 The Host Fellowship is an 18 month programme of support to grow a Huddle of your own design.
 A Huddle is a purposeful peer group that tackles a learning journey together.
-Your Huddle might be in your local area or online, and around a theme you really care about.
+Your Huddle might centre on a theme you really care about.
+It might take place in your local area, in your organisation or online.

 As a licensed Host, you can grow your own micro-venture, backed and supported by the Huddlecraft team and our community of Hosts who have gone before you.